tier4/caret_doc/docs/design/processing_trace_data/records_service.md

 ## Response Time

-Response time is the amount of time it takes for a system to respond to an input.
+Response time is amount of time it takes for a system to respond to an input.

-As shown above, latency can be calculated if a table can be constructed.
+As shown above, latency can be calculated if a table is constructed.
+Latency is defined as delay from input to any output.
+This calculation is very simple, but it is not used for evaluating response.
-However, the calculated latency is not suitable for evaluating response time.
+If multiple output depends on a single input, latency is not regarded as response time.
-For example, if a sensor is driven at 10 Hz, a latency of up to 100 ms should be considered.
+Moreover, for example, if a sensor is driven at 10 Hz, a latency of up to 100 ms should be considered.

-CARET defines latency as the best-case response time and worst-case response time as the value that includes the delay due to cycles, as a more comprehensive approach.
+CARET serves best-case response time and worst-case response time.
+The former is roughly equal to latency from an input to a corresponding initial output.
+CARET provides the latter because it also takes into account the latency until times wake up.
+For example, this latency is equivalent to a sensor operating at 10 Hz taking a 100 ms delay at maximum.

 ### Example